jivanpal/drat/README.md

 - Run `make clean` to remove the compiled binary (`drat`) and other output files (`out` directory).

+#### Tested platforms

+Compilation and execution has been tested on the following platforms:

+- macOS Catalina 10.15.7 (19H524) on an Intel x86-64 machine (MacBookPro9,2), using:

+  - GCC 11.2.0 (Homebrew GCC 11.2.0)
+  - GNU Make 3.81 (as included in Xcode Command Line Tools)
+  - Homebrew package `argp-standalone`, version 1.3

+- Ubuntu 20.04.3 on an Intel x86-64 machine (Intel Core i5-4288U), using:

+  - GCC 9.3.0
+  - GNU Make 4.2.1
+  - GNU C Library (glibc) 2.31

 ### Generating the documentation